 5. Youth Action Mapping – YLA participants learned how to track and record organizations in their local communities and around the world that are working to engage youth and achieve the Sustainable Development Goals.
 This activity led the group to Plan’s offices and throughout metropolitan D.C.

 6. D.C.
 Day – After a day of Youth Action Mapping, the group took a break to see the sites (and wave hi to the Obamas.)

 7. Vision Boards – As part of the leadership workshop on how to create a shared vision, YLA participants spent time reflecting on their own personal leadership visions by creating eclectic and inspiring vision boards.

-8. LDP Projects and Presentations – On the last day of the week, YLA participants shared with the larger group their ideas for their LDP and received feedback, constructive criticism, and offers of support from their peers.
+8. LDP Projects and Presentations – On the last day of the week, YLA participants shared with the larger group their ideas for their Leadership Development Plans and received feedback, constructive criticism, and offers of support from their peers.
 Project ideas ranged from creating a blog about feminism and body positivity to creating safer spaces at school and in the community, to designing and leading advocacy and alliance groups for the Black Lives Matter movement.

 9. Focusing on Results, Processes, and Relationships – Plan’s resident Youth Engagement experts Laura Brazee and Kate Ezzes led the group in a workshop designed to show the need to focus on the results, processes, and relationships involved in any project and ways to balance and value all three.

 10. Talent Show – No week-long workshop with young people would be complete without a talent show to display the myriad of talents the youth brought with them.
 The crowds were wowed with stand-up comedy, raps, bachata lessons, singing, and more!